Honors in the major

 All of the following are required of candidates for honors in Neuroscience:

-- GPA ≥ 3.3 both overall in all courses and in all courses that count toward the Neuroscience major (including a maximum of two quarters of NEUROSCI 398-0 and NEUROSCI 399-0) through winter quarter of senior year.
+- GPA equal to or greater than 3.3 both overall in all courses and also in all courses that may count toward the Neuroscience major (including a maximum of two quarters of NEUROSCI 398-0 and NEUROSCI 399-0) through winter quarter of senior year.

-- Completion of ≥ 2 quarters of NEUROSCI 398-0 and NEUROSCI 399-0 by the end of winter quarter senior year.
+- Completion of equal to or greater than 2 quarters of NEUROSCI 398-0 and NEUROSCI 399-0 by the end of winter quarter senior year.
 One of those quarters should be NEUROSCI 398-0, the Senior Thesis Seminar, taken in winter quarter of senior year.
 NEUROSCI 398-0 will cover the format, composition, and standards for scholarly content of a senior thesis.

 - Submission of a senior thesis by the late April date listed in the Timeline below and meeting all other deadlines set forth in the Timeline as well.

 After submission, the thesis will be evaluated by the Neuroscience Honors Committee.
 If the thesis is judged to meet standards for honors, and all other criteria are met, the candidate may be recommended to the WCAS Honors Committee.

 The WCAS Honors Committee makes the final decision as to whether honors in Neuroscience will be awarded, weighing the recommendation of the department, GPA, and other factors.

 - ASAP: Email the Neuroscience DUS regarding your interest in potentially applying for honors.

 - September:Begin or continue thesis research.
 Confirm with the Neuroscience DUS your plans to submit a thesis in pursuit of honors.

 - November -December: Register for NEUROSCI 398-0 for Winter term.

 - December 1st: File Intent to apply for honors with DUS and Faculty Adviser.